heartshare/yii2-blog-module-1/README.md

 }
 ```

-Then add module too your config file:
+Then add module to your config file:

 ```php
 return [